My Ancestral Journey

 My DNA reveals a profound tapestry of African identity and survival, connecting me to Nigeria, Benin-Togo, Cameroon, Central West Africa, and Southern Bantu peoples.
 These regions align with sovereign civilizations disrupted by slavery—powerful kingdoms like Mali, Kongo, and Benin that thrived before colonization.

 I also trace connections to Portugal and Brazil—two nations deeply tied to the transatlantic slave trade.
 Portuguese ships were among the first to carry enslaved Africans to the Americas, particularly Brazil, where many of our ancestors’ stories were lost, renamed, or erased.
+My DNA matches connect me to Brazilian regions like Minas Gerais, São Paulo, and Sergipe—states with deep histories of Afro-Brazilian survival and resistance.

 Rupert’s Valley & My Legacy